pvcraven/2017_web_security/source/final/kyann/index.rst

 New Features in JavaScript ES6 - Kyann
 ======================================

-EMSAScript 6, also know as "Harmony" and often shortened to ES6, is the sixth release of the language, and was released in June 2015.
-EMSAScript, or "ES" for short, is also general refered to as "JavaScript".
-There have been many new additions and changes made from JavaScript ES5 (the prevoius version) to ES6.
+ECMAScript 6, also known as "Harmony" and often shortened to ES6, is the sixth release of the language, and was released in June 2015.
+ECMAScript, or "ES" for short, is also general referred to as "JavaScript".
+There have been many new additions and changes made from JavaScript ES5 (the previous version) to ES6.
 Some of the changes that will be highlighted in this example will be constants, block-scope variables and functions, default parameter values, and string interpolation.
 Finally, there are several new built-in functions and formatting options.